lievenleuridan/DevLabsPocEthereum/README.md

 	- Safe a contract to local private network from java
 	- Optionally safe a contract to the mainnet (costs a little bit of money)

+(Optional): Crowdfunding

+	- People can buy shares of an org
+	- The org has preset, hardcoded, verifiable goals
+	- Refund if goals aren't met
+	- Profit returned based on amount of shares that are bought

 (Optional): Interplanetary file system

 	- Safe a document to an IPFS